aeternity/aepp-sdk-docs/Sophia.md

 ```
 type option('a) = None | Some('a)
 ```
 This is the convention used to simulate a "nullable" (aka undefined or null) value in other languages.
-Thanks to this convenience type definition, Reason can default every value to be non-nullable.
+Thanks to this convenience type definition, Sofia can default every value to be non-nullable.
 An int will always be an int

 ### Destructuring
 [Source](https://reasonml.github.io/docs/en/destructuring.html)